binkley/kotlin-dice/README.md

 Use `./mvnw` (Maven) or `./batect build` (Batect) to build, run tests, and create a demo program.
 Use `./roll` or `./batect demo` to run the demo.

-[Batect](https://batect.dev/) works "out of the box", however, an important optimization is to avoid redownloading plugins and dependencies from within a Docker container.

-This project shares Maven plugin and dependency downloads with the Docker container run by Batect and CI.
+CI uses [Batect](https://batect.dev/) to verify the build and behavior, so an easy way for you to check your changes before pushing to GitHub.

 ## Dice expression syntax

-Parsing dice expressions turned out to be an interesting programming problem.
+Parsing dice expressions turn out to be an interesting programming problem.
-This project implements a mashup of dice expression syntaxes.
-Inspirations drawn from:
+This project implements a mashup of several dice expression syntaxes, drawing inspiration from:

 - [_Dice Expressions_](https://wiki.rptools.info/index.php/Dice_Expressions)
 - [_Dice notation_](https://en.wikipedia.org/wiki/Dice_notation)
 - [_Sophie's Dice](https://sophiehoulden.com/dice/documentation/notation.html)

-General syntax supported here:
+This project supports these types of expressions:

 ```
 [N]'x'D['r'R]['h'K|'l'K][!|!Z][+EXP|-EXP...][+A|-A]